- Starter Code

 Checkoff

-You can work as your 1D group and obtain checkoffs from your TA by next lab session.
+You can work as your 1D group and obtain checkoffs from your TA by the stipulated due date (next week).
 You may demonstrate the simulation over Teams call or in-person.
 You can also build the project and demonstrate it on your FPGA.

 You should demonstrate the following behavior: